5 Easy Steps to Managing Your Christmas PlansNovember 23, 2014

 Stop.
 Breathe.
 Relax.
 You don’t have to have a busy Christmas that makes you feel like you are losing your mind.
-With Christmas a little over a month away, now is the time to take a step back and organize your Christmas in a more thorough way.
+With Christmas a little over a month away, now is the time to take a step back and organize your Christmas in a more thorough (and thoughtful) way.

 Here is your five-step plan to assist you with your Christmas endeavors.
 It doesn’t have to be a stressful time!

 We all love to send Christmas cards to our nearest and dearest.
 But, the quest in the post office can be something of an ordeal.
 Now is the time to write and prepare your Christmas cards.
 Make sure that you take advantage of online postage.
 You can purchase postage sitting in your desk chair, so you don’t even have to leave the house.
 Simply go online and purchase postage via an online vendor.
 Easy peasy!

 Kate Ter Haar

 Step 2: Prepare and Plan Your Christmas Dinner in Advance